superluminar-io/transit-gw/README.md

 activate the other Apps.

 #### Deploying to a VPC
-Just set the parameters for a VPC attachment and call the above sequence with the credentials of the Transit Gateway account.
+Just set the parameters for a VPC attachment (see above), and call the above sequence with the credentials of the Transit Gateway account.

 #### Un-Deploying from a VPC (two-step deployment)